 10.y.3 Determination of EDP Epoch parameters value

-EDP Epoch parameters correspond to a set of parameters used to determine the start time of an EDP Epoch based on a fixed Epoch Interval with a limited pseudo random variation.
+TBD: EDP Epoch parameters correspond to a set of parameters used to determine the start time of an EDP Epoch based on a fixed EDP Epoch Reference Interval with a limited pseudo random variation.

-The process to setup the EDP parameters value is .
+The process to setup the EDP parameters value is defined in clause 10.y.2.1 or 10.y.2.2.

 TGbi editor: Add new subclause of 10.x (Frame Anonymization) under clause 10 (MAC sublayer functional description) as follows: